 When using an A/D converter, you must know about the properties of the signal to be measured.
 You may decide which channel to use and how to connect the signals to the card.
-Refer to section 3.4.
 In addition, users should define and control the A/D signal configurations, including channels, gains, and polarities (unipolar/bipolar).